This Green Apple Crumble Pie is similar to Apple Crisp, but in pie form!

 - 1/2 tsp of all spice

 - 1 tbsp of lemon juice

 - Preheat oven to 350 degrees.

-- Remove pie crust for freezer and allow to sit at room temp. while other ingredients are being prepared- at least 15 minutes.
+- Remove pie crust from the freezer while other ingredients are being prepared- at least 15 minutes.

 - Peel and slice apples as desired.